 where:

 ResponderTransmitOffset is the Responder Transmit Offset subfield value, in microseconds, in the TDD SSW Ack frame with the End of Training subfield set to 1.
-This value is the summation of two factors: a) the first factor is the duration from the end of the first TDD SSW or TDD SSW Ack frame to the start of the corresponding Announce frame; b) the second factor is TXTIME(TDD SSW), which is variable.
+This value is the summation of two terms: a) the first factor is the duration from the end of the first TDD SSW or TDD SSW Ack frame to the start of the first transmit oportunity for responder; b) the second factor is TXTIME(TDD SSW), which is variable.

 CountIndex is the Count Index subfield value from the respective TDD SSW or TDD SSW Ack